3rdworldjuander/EIHub-RAG/README.md

-# AI Search Bot Disclaimer
+# EI-Hub Retrieval-Augmented Generation Search Disclaimer

 ## Purpose and Usage

-This AI search bot is designed to assist in searching and retrieving information from EI-Hub and PCG documentation.
+This RAG search is designed to assist in searching and retrieving information from EI-Hub and PCG documentation.
 It is provided as a supplementary tool to help navigate technical documentation more efficiently.

 ## Limitations and Accuracy